 - 1. Position the seat, power mirrors, adjustable pedals and steering column to the desired positions. - 2.
 Press and hold either the 1 or 2 control on the driver's seat for five seconds.
-(A tone will be heard after $1\frac{1}{2}$ seconds when the memory store is done) continue to hold until a second tone is heard after five seconds
+(A tone will be heard after 11⁄2 seconds when the memory store is done) continue to hold until a second tone is heard after five seconds.

-- 3. Within three seconds press the \triangle control on the remote entry transmitter. - 4.
-A tone will be heard when the activation is complete. - 5.
+- 3. Within three seconds press the $\triangle$ control on the remote entry transmitter. - 4.
 Repeat this procedure for another remote entry transmitter if desired.